hellpig/magicor/README.md

 The editor uses Pygame for its main window, palette, level display, and editing controls.
 Tkinter is used only for native open/save/resource file chooser dialogs.
 Tkinter is included with ordinary Python installations on Windows and the official macOS installer, and is available on most Unix-like systems, although some Linux distributions package it separately.
 If Tkinter is unavailable, those chooser operations report that they could not open.

 The editor uses `data/brushes` and the existing `data/levels/*/brushes` files to construct its palette.
-The old `data/editor/magicor-editor.glade*` files are not used, so they were deleted.
+The old `data/editor/magicor-editor.glade*` files are not used, so they were removed.

 ### Editing

 - Select a brush in the left palette.
 - Left-click or drag on the level to paint.
-- Click a sprite to select it, then click elsewhere to move it.
+- Select the same type of sprite and drag an existing sprite to move it.
 - Holding **Shift** while dragging also moves an existing sprite.
 - Right-click a sprite to edit its properties in the right panel.
 - The erase brush removes the tile and any sprites overlapping that cell.